 The National Council is an equal opportunity employer.
 We embrace diversity and commit ourselves to creating an inclusive environment for everyone.

-- Collaborate with the Vice President and President & CEO to develop, execute, and evaluate advocacy strategies that advance the interests of National Council members with state governments.
+- Collaborate with the Vice President and Public Policy team to develop, execute, and evaluate advocacy strategies that advance the interests of National Council members with state governments.

 - Supervise day-to-day operations of the state-driven Behavioral Health + Economics Network (BHECON), a multi-state initiative to support advocacy infrastructure development, collaboration among diverse social service sectors through public forums, and data-driven approaches to mental health reform.
 Manage relationships with funders, participating state associations, and other BHECON stakeholders.